 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although research suggests this strategy is safe and effective for properly selected patients, some recent studies indicate that a significant number of men on active surveillance aren’t adhering to guideline-recommended follow-up protocols, potentially placing themselves at risk.
+Although research suggests this strategy is safe and effective for properly selected patients, some recent studies indicate that a significant number of men on active surveillance aren’t following guideline-recommended follow-up plans, potentially placing themselves at risk.

-“It is a concern,” says urologist and surgeon Eric Klein, MD.
+“It is a concern,” says urologist and surgeon Samuel Haywood, MD.
 “To do surveillance safely, patients need to be monitored for progression.”

 How is prostate cancer monitored?